AbdulBarrMohammed/CV-Creator/README.md

-# CVmaker
+# Resume Swift
-Cv maker that allows college students to quickly make a resume by providing basic information like their work experience, skills and education.
+Resume Swift that allows college students to quickly make a resume by providing basic information like their work experience, skills and education.
 They will then be allowed to download the cv as a pdf to their computer.

 ## Functionality